Are looking for something different to do with your kids because, quite frankly you are running out of ideas?

 Artforce provides residents of all ages and artistic backgrounds an opportunity to design and paint an artwork on a traffic signal box to create a ‘drive through gallery’.
 Anyone can apply to do this.
 Families, professionals or novices, school students, kids and older people.
 To apply you must contact Urban Smart Projects.
 Find out all about it here.

 Want to encourage your little artist?
 We love this art set – you can find it by clicking here

 Explore 4 public art trails

-Did you know that Brisbane has four public art walking trails focussing on different themes?
+Did you know that Brisbane has four public art walking trails focusing on different themes?

 World Expo ’88 Public Art Trail – 30th Anniversary

-To celebrate the 30th anniversary of World Expo ’88, Council has extended the self-guided World Expo ’88 Public Art Trail to include additional Expo associated artworks and artefacts.
+To celebrate the 30th anniversary of World Expo ’88, Council has extended the self-guided World Expo ’88 Public Art Trail to include additional Expo associated artworks and artifacts.